 Nicole Moore, a 2008 graduate of our public history program, received a 2011 New Professional Award from the National Council on Public History.

-Dr. Dan Morrill and Karen Flint won an SOTL grant in 2011 to update our media lab with state of the art digital video cameras, microphones, tripods, lighting equipment, computer equipment and Final Cut Pro software.
-This will soon be available to public history graduate students working on video documentaries for the project component of their thesis.
+Drs.
+Dan Morrill and Karen Flint won a SOTL grant in 2011 to update our media lab with state of the art digital video cameras, microphones, tripods, lighting equipment, computer equipment and Final Cut Pro software.
+This equipment is available to public history graduate students working on video documentaries for the project component of their thesis.

 In Spring 2010, Wells Fargo donated $10,000 to the Department of History to hire a public history graduate student to assist with research for the upcoming Wells Fargo Museum in Charlotte.